 performance.
 Distribute your agents and supervisors across multiple teams and

-have each supervisor monitor only a small number of agents.
+have each supervisor monitor only a few agents.

-can monitor only agents within their own team, all of whom must be configured
+can monitor only agents within their own team, and all of the agents must be

 You can add a